carolinefrasca/llamaindex-chat-with-streamlit-docs/README.md

 # 🦙📚 LlamaIndex - Chat with the Streamlit docs

-Build a chatbot powered by LlamaIndex that augments GPT 3.5 with the content of the Streamlit docs (or your own data).
+Build a chatbot powered by LlamaIndex that augments GPT 3.5 with the contents of the Streamlit docs (or your own data).

 ## Overview of the App